 Careers Department staffing responsibilities

-All students have access to impartial careers education, information, advice and guidance from the Careers Department which comprises of a Careers Officer and a fully qualified Careers Adviser, Zena Hole who is a member of the Careers Development Institute and the Careers Leader for the College.
+All students have access to impartial careers education, information, advice and guidance from the Careers Department which comprises of two fully qualified Careers Adviser and the Careers Leader for the college.

 We offer: Student Entitlement